Looking for Oils and Energy Stocks? The Zacks Rank Can Help You Find Winners

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Exxon Mobil (XOM), which was added to the Zacks Rank #1 list on January 12, 2022.
+Let's take a look at Murphy USA (MUSA), which was added to the Zacks Rank #1 list on December 28, 2021.

-ExxonMobil's bellwether status in the energy space, optimal integrated capital structure that has historically produced industry-leading returns and management's track record of capex discipline across the commodity price cycle make it a relatively lower-risk energy sector play.
+Murphy USA Inc. is a leading independent retailer of motor fuel and convenience merchandise in the United States.
+The El Dorado, AR-based company, in its current form, came into existence following the 2013 spin-off of Murphy Oil Corporation’s downstream business into a separate, independent and publicly-traded entity.

-For fiscal 2021, five analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $0.21 to $5.19 per share.
-XOM boasts an average earnings surprise of 54.7%.
+Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $1.34 to $13.91 per share.
+MUSA also boasts an average earnings surprise of 20.9%.

-Earnings are forecasted to see growth of 1672.7% for the current fiscal year, and sales are expected to increase 55.3%.
+Earnings are expected to grow 6.4% for the current fiscal year, while revenue is projected to increase 53.3%.

-XOM has been moving higher over the past four weeks as well, up 19.9% compared to the S&P 500's loss of 1.8%.
+Additionally, MUSA has climbed higher over the past four weeks, gaining 1.4%.
+The S&P 500 is down 5.4% in comparison.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Exxon Mobil should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Murphy USA should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.